cmccarthy1/docs/docs/ml/toolkit/clustering/algos.md

 	The implementation of hierarchical clustering described below groups data using an agglomerative/bottom-up approach which initially treats all data points as individual clusters.

 	There are 5 possible linkages in hierarchical clustering: single, complete, average, centroid and ward.
-Euclidean or manhattan distances can be used for with each linkage, except for ward which only works with euclidean squared distances.
+Euclidean or manhattan distances can be used for with each linkage, except for ward which only works with Euclidean squared distances.
 Additionally, a k-d tree has been used for the single and centroid implementations.

 	In the implementations of both functions below, a k-d tree is used in order to store the representative points of each cluster (more information [here](https://code.kx.com/v2/ml/toolkit/clustering/kdtree)).
 Both q and C implementations of the tree are available (See [kdtree](kdtree.md)).
-Instructions to build the C code can be found [here](https://github.com/Dianeod/ml-1/blob/cluster/clust/README.md) on the github repo.
+Instructions to build the C code can be found [here](https://github.com/kxsystems/ml/clust/README.md) on the github repo.

 ### `.ml.clust.cure`